nl-uni-proj/text_alg/README.md

 ## Building

 1. Have rust toolchain installed via `rustup`
-2. Use `cargo build --release` in the terminal
+2. Use `cargo run --release > out.txt` in the terminal